Creating A Production Ready Multi Bitrate HLS VOD stream¶

 1 2 3 4 5 6 7 8 9 10

 Here is an example conversion script create-hls-vod.sh

-Bitrate is dependant mostly on the resolution and the content type. when setting bitrate too low an image pixelization will occur especially in areas where there is rapid movement, when bitrate is too high the output files might be excessively big with any additional value.
+Bitrate is dependant mostly on the resolution and the content type.
+When setting bitrate too low an image pixelization will occur especially in areas where there is rapid movement, when bitrate is too high the output files might be excessively big without additional value.

 Here are some good defaults to start from:

 |Quality||Resolution||bitrate - low motion||bitrate - high motion||audio bitrate|